nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 So why the difference between what was shown in figures 4 and 5, versus 6?
 The answer is that when Claude Code implemented timing instrumentation, it only instrumented the three new import functions, not the existing ones.
 That is something I will ask Claude Code to fix later.

 {{< callout tip >}}
 It pays to be as specific as possible when conversing with Claude Code.
-What I should have done when asking Claude Code to proceed after *Code Snippet 14* was to tell Claude Code to also instrument the existing import functions for timings.
+What I should have done when asking Claude Code to proceed after *Code Snippet 14* was to also ask Claude Code to instrument the existing import functions for timing.
 Lesson learned!
 {{< /callout >}}

 What about the two remaining functions?
 For both walk-ins and evaluations, the performance is good.
 They both output the performance breakdown as the sessionize import function does, so all good on that front.
 However, when looking at the session evaluations results: